Merkur Progress Review – Going strong since the 1950’s

 Merkur Progress 500 vs 510 Differences

-The difference between the 500 and 510 is just handle size, which affects the length, weight, and cost (cost’s slightly more for the 510 long).
+The difference between the 500 and 510 is solely in handle size, which affects the length, weight, and cost (the cost is slightly higher for the 510 long).

 It seems the 510 long is the most popular purchase.